-- 1. Check the turbopump for contamination and moisture. - 2.
-Clean the turbopump externally with a lint-free cloth and a little isopropanol. - ${\it 3.}\ \ \hbox{If necessary, arrange for Pfeiffer Vacuum Service to completely clean the turbopump.}\\$ - 4.
+- 1. Check the turbopump for pollution and moisture. - 2.
+Clean the turbopump exterior with a lint-free cloth and a little isopropanol. - 3.
+If necessary, arrange for Pfeiffer Vacuum Service to completely clean the turbopump. - 4.
 Observe the total running time of the turbopump and if necessary, arrange for Pfeiffer Vacuum Service to replace the bearing. - 5.
-Change the operating fluid reservoir of the turbopump. - Install the turbopump according to these operating instructions (see chapter "Installation", page 20). - 7.
+Change the operating fluid reservoirs of the turbopump. - 6.
+Install the turbopump according to these instructions (see chapter "Installation", page 20). - 7.
 Recommission the turbopump according to these instructions.